Peter Bhatia, CEO of the Houston Landing

 K-12 education reporter

-Asher Lehrer-Small is a K-12 education reporter for the Houston Landing.
-He previously spent three years covering schools for The 74 where he was recognized by the Education Writers Association as one of the top three education beat reporters in the nation working at a small newsroom.
-His work has appeared in The Boston Globe, Fast Company, The Guardian and others.
-He graduated from Brown University studying education policy and previously worked as a summer school math teacher in Providence, Rhode Island.
+Asher Lehrer-Small is an education reporter covering Houston ISD for the Houston Landing.
+His work focuses on helping families understand how HISD policies and practices impact their children, holding district leaders accountable for providing a high-quality education and giving students a voice in their school experience.
+He previously spent three years covering schools for The 74, a nonprofit education news outlet, where he was recognized by the Education Writers Association as one of the top three education beat reporters in the nation working at a small newsroom.
+His work has appeared in The Boston Globe, Fast Company, The Guardian and other outlets.
+He graduated from Brown University after studying education policy, and he worked as a summer school math teacher in Providence, Rhode Island.
 Off the clock, you can find him tending to houseplants or frying up homemade donuts for a crowd.

 McKenna Oxenden